 Csf fluid literally protects our brains from hitting our skulls with even the slightest movement .
 Picture a ball in a bucket of water.
 When a hole punctures the dura, csf leaks out.
 Since the spinal canal is an open system to the brain, the brain is acutely affected by this leaking.
 Unfortunately, it doesn’t take much csf leakage to start a headache.
 Standing for any length of time is impossible.
 Depending on how large the leak and how long it lasts, the brain actually begins to sink in the skull—simple physics.
 Talk about the ultimate body part you do not want sagging.
 At its worst, this sagging brain phenomenon can cause a subarachnoid bleed, put you into a coma, or kill you.
 If a spinal leak hole doesn’t heal, it transitions into a condition called, intracranial hypotension…a broader term but still implying too little csf for the brain.

 Regarding csf leaks, my hope is that with better imaging small leaks will be more easily detected--even just to validate the condition.
-And that epidural steroid shots are not encouraged for back pain because they are a very short term bandaid.
-Before receiving any kind of lumbar puncture to minimize leaking, be sure your doctor is savvy regarding techniques and needle sizes.
+Csf leaks can also occur spontaneously or a variety of reasons.
+Epidural steroid shots should not encouraged for back pain because they are a very short term bandaid.
+Before receiving any kind of lumbar puncture, to minimize leaking, be sure your doctor is savvy regarding techniques and needle sizes.
 Perhaps, most importantly —for the medical community to recognize the signs of a csf leak—they don't always start out as the worst headache of your life.
 We each travel our own medical road in life.
 Don't be afraid to listen to your instincts.
 You, the owner of your body know it best!